Nanotechnology in Wisconsin – companies, research, and degree programs

 Nanotechnology companies in Wisconsin

-Altogether there are 9 companies in Wisconsin with a nanotechnology focus.
+There are 8 companies in Wisconsin with a nanotechnology focus, listed alphabetically.

 Promega's products are used in life science research, particularly in genomics, proteomics, and cellular analysis to support molecular diagnostics and human identification.